 The biggest advantage of using APIs for applications such as Google Analytics is that it helps you to create in-house tools or applications to extract data that you generate on a regular basis quickly and efficiently.
 Whether you want to upload that information to an internal network or directly into a document for further manipulation, all depends on the skill level of the developer.

 Putting time and effort into learning how APIs work and how to get the most out of the web will help you create some great tools and find some interesting data.

-For our clients, we currently use APIs to help us generate SEO reports that are time consuming.
+For our clients, we currently use APIs to help us generate SEO reports that are time-consuming.
 Using APIs alongside other 3rd party tools helps provide a more informed and actionable report.

-Linkdex is an SEO tool predominately used for link building, although there are other aspects to the software including keyword ranking, task management and auditing.
+Linkdex is an SEO tool predominately used for link building, although there are other aspects to the software including keyword ranking, task management, and auditing.

 The biggest asset that Linkdex possess is in its link building and prospecting suite, with some very impressive tools.
 What makes this tool different to all the rest on the market is that it uses the MajesticSEO index and adds an extra filter on it to remove any links deemed not to be influential.
-Other features, such as checking to see if the link still exists on a regular basis and showing a timeline of links that are built over a period of time, also stand out.
+Other features, such as checking to see if the link still exists on a regular basis and showing a timeline of links that are built over a period, also stand out.

 When creating SEO reports, I believe that incorporating link building progress is a must have and using the graphs and charts provided by Linkdex does exactly that.

 Using the timeline chart you can see the progress of the link building campaign by seeing how many links had been created at the start of the program and how many have been built at present.
 This report will show the client a clear indication of how many influential links have been built to their website.
 Another good report to show is the site type reports, which splits all your links by the type of platform that they are built on.
 If you use this report and compare your site to your nearest competitor you can see where you might need to improve by identifying areas that they are stronger in.